 If you’re looking to buy or sell a Houston home for sale in any of these Inner Loop neighborhoods, contact Paige Martin, one of the top ranked Realtors in the world and lead of The Houston Properties Team to get candid advice on the best homes and neighborhoods for you.

-The Houston Heights is an exciting neighborhood of 3,700 homes in Houston located north of I-10 highway, south of Loop 610 and west of Highway 45.
+The Heights is one of Houston’s Hottest Neighborhoods and is located north of I-10 highway, south of Loop 610 and west of Highway 45.

 Culturemap calls the Heights, “one the most walkable neighborhoods in Houston.”